Argentina threatened with contempt order by U.S. judge

 Reuters IFR has reported that private banks are trying to reach an agreement with the holdouts that would pay them 80 cents on the dollar for their Argentine bonds in hopes of getting the frozen coupon payment sitting at BNY Mellon released as soon as possible.

-Additional reporting by Andrew Longstreth and IFR's Joan Magee and Davide Scigliuzzo in New York, Richard Lough and Hugh Bronstein in Buenos Aires; Writing by Daniel Bases; Editing by W Simon, Andrew Hay, Andre Grenon and Lisa Shumaker
+Additional reporting by Andrew Chung, Andrew Longstreth and IFR's Joan Magee and Davide Scigliuzzo in New York, Richard Lough in Buenos Aires.
+Writing by Daniel Bases; editing by W Simon and Andrew Hay